mattmacintosh/mattmacintosh.github.io/README.md

 ## About

-"I am an inter–media artist interested in the ways models of personal emancipation fold into knowledge.
-Rooted in painting and conceptual art traditions, my practice explores abstraction as a method to re–organize and even consecrate encounters between disciplinary knowledge and identity development."
+"I am an interdisciplinary artist based in Ramara, Ontario.
+My practice is indebted mainly to painting and conceptual art traditions and is centred in both religious and secular notions of emancipation.
+My work explores, among other things, part–whole relations, protocols for producing disciplinary knowledge, and systematic approaches to abstraction.
+I am a graduate of the Master of Visual Studies program at the University of Toronto and have exhibited in Canada and the U.S. I am currently Curator at the Orillia Museum of Art & History. "

 ## Transformation